Julianne Kissinger Shows Off Bare Booty In Super Short Skirt

 The photo was apparently taken outside on a nice patio, and a bright beam of sunlight lit up the right bottom of her physique.
 There was a large outdoor fireplace and a well-manicured lawn in the backdrop.

-The update has been live for seven hours, and it’s received over 63,900 likes so far.
+The update has been live for seven hours, and it has received over 63,900 likes so far.
 Her admirers headed to the comments section to gush about the post, and many people focused on responding to her caption.

 “Wow you look gorgeous and the line is from clueless,” declared a social media user.